ofirgall/dotfiles/README.md

 ---

 ## TODO Takes time
-* create/attach - to the same session when connecting to remote
+* create/attach - to the same session when connecting to remote (not sure if possible)
 * taskwarrior - filter presets
 * tmux-go - different repo
 * tmux-go - close workspace